EishanDey/my-portfolio-website/README.md

     <section id="about">
       <h2>About Me</h2>
       <p>Hello!!
 I'm Eishan Dey.
-I’m a curious mind with a deep fascination for how the universe works — especially through the lens of physics.
-As a high school student with an insatiable appetite for discovery, I thrive on exploring complex concepts, solving challenging problems, and asking “why” until I find the answer.
-Whether it's experimenting in class, reading about quantum mechanics, or building things that move and work, I’m always chasing the next opportunity to learn and grow.
-I’m eager to contribute my enthusiasm, discipline, and fresh perspective to exciting new challenges.</p>
+I'm a high school student fueled by curiosity and driven by discipline — whether I'm diving into the mysteries of the universe through physics or giving my all on the football field.
+My passion for science is matched by my commitment to athletics, where I’ve learned the value of teamwork, perseverance, and strategic thinking.
+I thrive on challenges, love solving problems, and bring energy and focus to everything I take on.
+I'm always looking for new opportunities to grow, explore, and make an impact — both in the lab and on the field.</p>
     </section>

     <section id="awards">